Trafalgar Base

 [833 AS] Cambridge on the Line

-[832 AS] A Different Kind of Heat
+[832 AS] A different kind of Houston heat

-[832 AS] Counting Doses
+[832 AS] Counting doses

 ROCHESTER -- 832 AS -- The catastrophic crash of the Cardamine market has been tough for all the associates involved in the chain of its distribution, and the substantial drop-off in the quantity of it available for use and resale has caused a new problem in this series of bad episodes.
 The Rogues and Hackers, former partners in feeding the needs of the underworld are now at each other's throats, unable to meet demands for the drug both by their own and by customers, it seems as if stealing it from each other at gunpoint is the new business model.

-[832 AS] Dublin Dust-up
+[832 AS] Dublin dust-up

 [831 AS] Lack of Cardamine, Liberty's Underworld Burns